 Cultures here display and value competence, especially on the expert capabilities of a few members of the group or team.
 Individuals can start thinking about the deliverables and how it impacts “Thou” people throughout the organization

 Performing—Key words: Community, consensus, and collaboration.
 Rather than focusing on differences, members begin to recognize the commonality and shared interests.
+The Integral theory states that once participants collaborate, the “I” dissolves into the pluralistic “We”.
 The participants form a cohesive team—they unite.
 Therefore, some landmarks:

 - Open communication